Edge-Physics-Group/PESDT/README.md

 *pip install ./PESDT/PESDT_addon-master*

 This completes the installation process.
 Note that to use AMJUEL data, you need to supply the AMJUEL.tex data file yourself.
-Currently, PESDT assumes that AMJUEL.tex is located in the user home folder.
-(Stupid I know, at some point there will be an option to specify a path, but at this point I (V-P) just can't be bothered.) **You also need to create the folders PESDTCache, and PESDT_casess in your home**
+Currently, PESDT assumes that AMJUEL.tex is located in the user home folder, but you may point to the correct directory by setting the environment variable **AMJUEL_PATH** to the AMJUEL directory. **You also need to create the folders PESDTCache, and PESDT_casess in your home**

 # RUNNING PESDT